encoredev/encore/docs/other/vs-supabase.md

 ---
 seotitle: Encore compared to Supabase / Firebase
-seodesc: See how Encore's backend development platform lets you unlock the simplicity of tools like Supabase and Firebase, while maintaining the control and flexibility of building a real backend application.
+seodesc: See how Encore's Backend Development Platform lets you unlock the simplicity of tools like Supabase and Firebase, while maintaining the control and flexibility of building a real backend application.
 title: Encore compared to Supabase / Firebase
 subtitle: Get the simplicity you want, while maintaining control
 ---